The 5 Most Reliable Ways to Fund Your Start-Up Business Idea

 Like others, crowdfunding also has drawbacks, depending on what the startup must give in return for the capital.
 Be careful and exhaust all other avenues first.

 4. Grants for small business

 The Small Business Administration (SBA) and other organizations sometime offer grants and loans to small business which are owned by women, veterans, and minorities.
 If your business falls into any of these categories, it’s worth speaking to your local SBA representative and Chamber of Commerce or other local organizations, that help small businesses get off the ground.
 The SBA also offers business loans if you don't qualify for a grant.

 Thinking about the downside?
 Check the documents carefully before you sign them and ensure that you won’t need to pay the money back in the case of a grant or that you can meet the repayment conditions on a loan.
 Though not all grants have stipulations, some may and loans always need to be repaid.

 Generally, this suggestion is not liked by everyone, but keeping your current situation and salary will be a help until your start-up becomes profitable.
 Instead of leaving your job, spend some time getting your business off the ground and building it through the early, difficult phases with the security of your 9-5 job to pay your bills.

 It lets you build your business with fewer compromises, and enables you to stay your vision without so much financial pressure.

 Oh yeah, how do you forget about the downside?
 It might be possible that you miss opportunities, lose focus, or stunt creativity by taking on too much at one time.
-You might not be giving your best to both at the same time, hence one or both will suffer.
+You might not be giving your best to both, your job and your business at the same time, hence one or both will suffer.

 Don’t let money stop your dream of starting a small business.
 If you want to start a business and don’t have money, you can still start it if you successfully put the above ideas into action.
 The best of luck in obtaining the funding for your dream start-up.